 - completed successfully the sequential PAL Program courses.

-- taken and satisfied the Specialty Area PRAXIS exams.
+- taken and passed Specialty Area licensure exams and edTPA

-- satisfied the student-teaching and technology requirements through employment or coursework.
+- satisfied the student-teaching/clinical practicum and technology requirements through employment or coursework.

 What classes will I take as a PAL student?

 The specific courses needed for each licensure area can be found on pages 107-114 in the Undergraduate Course Catalog.